gbgabiola/notes/quotes.md

 > "Live as if you were to die tomorrow.
 Learn as if you were to live forever." - Mahatma Gandhi

+> "Dwell on the beauty of life.
+Watch the stars, and see yourself running with them." - Marcus Aurelius

+> "Do not wish for an easy life.
+Wish for the strength to endure a difficult one." - Bruce Lee

+> "Don't let yesterday take up too much of today." - Will Rogers

+> "Life isn't about finding yourself.
+Life is about creating yourself." - George Bernard Shaw

+> "Don't live the same year 75 times and call it a life." - Robin Sharma

+> "You were born with wings, why prefer to crawl through life?" - Rumi

+> "The fear of death follows from the fear of life.
+One who lives life fully is prepared to die at any time." - Mark Twain

 ## Happiness